 There’s no hard rule as to how long it’ll take your score to increase or build.
 The length of time it’ll take for you to see improvements in your credit depends on a number of factors, including how you’ve handled your credit in the past and what you’re doing to fix it now.
 Building credit can take as little as a few months or it can take a few years of commitment.

 One of the best ways to build credit is by making regular payments on a low-rate loan.
-A Credit Builder Plus loan from MoneyLion has a 5.99% APR and one-year term, and it’s possible to see credit improvement within a couple of months of on-time payments.
+A Credit Builder Plus loan from MoneyLion has a low interest rate and one-year term, and it’s possible to see credit improvement within a couple of months of on-time payments.

 How to Build a Healthy Credit Profile

 There are a few steps that you can take to build your credit faster.